 Methamphetamine was once a highly taboo substance, partly due to the success of the “Faces of Meth” campaign.
 However, it is now becoming more regularly used by teens and young adults who see meth as a fun “party drug.”
 It is important to understand what methamphetamine is and how dangerous this substance can be.

-Meth typically takes the form of a white crystalline powder and is ingested through snorting, smoking, or shooting it.
-The drug is known by several slang names:
+Meth typically takes the form of a white crystalline powder and is ingested through snorting, smoking or shooting it.
+The drug is known by several slang names, including:

-Methamphetamine is a highly addictive illicit drug that is becoming more prevalent as its use spreads across the country.
-Methamphetamine was developed from its parent drug, amphetamine.
-Both drugs are classified as stimulants.
+Methamphetamine is a highly addictive, illicit drug developed from its parent drug, amphetamine, both of which are classified as stimulants.

-Stimulants affect the central nervous systems and have been historically prescribed as decongestants, bronchial inhalers, and weight loss aids.
-Compared to its parent drug, amphetamine, meth is a much more potent stimulant.
-Like other stimulants, meth causes feelings of increased energy, alertness, and a sense of euphoria.
-However, because of its potency, it is also incredibly addictive and dangerous when abused.
+Stimulants affect the central nervous system and compared to its parent drug, amphetamine, meth is a much more potent stimulant.
+Like other stimulants, meth causes feelings of increased energy, alertness and a sense of euphoria, but is also incredibly addictive and dangerous.

+Meth can also cause a person to have potentially fatal convulsions.
 Users of crystal meth will experience a severe physical and mental crash after the stimulating effects of the drug wear off.
-Because the high from crystal meth is so addictive and the crash afterwards is so terrible, people often become addicted to meth the first time they try it.
+Because the high from crystal meth is so addictive and the crash afterwards is so painful, people often become addicted to meth after the first use.

 It’s important to note that because meth is highly addictive and wreaks havoc on the brain and body, the long-term effects of crystal meth can occur relatively quickly.